dcconnell/SecureVMConsole/README.md

 This project aims to be a quick (under 10 secs) spin-up of a VM to view/edit documents safely and effeciently from emails.

+Utilizing Oracle VM for now, may swap or create our own VM in the future.

+Attempting to create a POC.

 Goals:
   * Support most major extensions
   * Spin-up VM in under 10 secs to view file